Protected Areas

 Alberta Discover Guide: D3-89

-Dry Island Buffalo Jump Provincial Park – 92.5 km from Red Deer
+Dry Island Buffalo Jump Provincial Park (92.5 km)

 Snakes Head Natural Area (92.6 km)

-Access: Starting from Sundre, travel east on the Cowboy Trail and take a left (north) onto Range Road 52.
-After 6.9 km, make a left onto Township Road 334.
-Continue on a fair-weather road until you reach the riverbank.
+Access: From Sundre, head east on Cowboy Trail, then north on Range Road 52.
+After 6.9 km, turn left onto Township Road 334 and continue on a fair-weather road to the riverbank.

 Partners: AEP

-Access: Starting from Sundre, travel east on the Cowboy Trail and take a left (north) onto Range Road 52.
-After 6.9 km, make a left onto Township Road 334.
-Continue on a fair-weather road until you reach the riverbank.
+Access: From Sundre, head east on Cowboy Trail, then north on Range Road 52.
+After 6.9 km, turn left onto Township Road 334 and continue on a fair-weather road to the riverbank.

 Partners: AEP